Census Dots

 Hispanic

-Of the 675 places in Georgia, Junction City is the 623rd most populous.
+Junction City is ranked the 541st most populous place in Georgia, out of 675 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Junction City was ranked the 623rd most populous place in the 2020 Census.

 Junction City's White Population